IDEA-Research/detrex/README.md

 <details open>
 <summary> Major Features </summary>

-- **Modular Design.** detrex decompose the transformer based detection framework into various components which help the users to easily build their own customized models.
+- **Modular Design.** detrex decomposes the Transformer-based detection framework into various components which help users easily build their own customized models.

-- **State-of-the-art methods.** detrex provides a series of transformer based detection algorithms including [DINO](https://arxiv.org/abs/2203.03605) which reach the new SOTA of DETR-like models with **63.3mAP**!
+- **State-of-the-art Methods.** detrex provides a series of Transformer-based detection algorithms, including [DINO](https://arxiv.org/abs/2203.03605) which reached the SOTA of DETR-like models with **63.3mAP**!

-- **Easy to Use.** detrex is designed to be **light-weight** and easier for the users as follows:
+- **Easy to Use.** detrex is designed to be **light-weight** and easy for users to use:
   - [LazyConfig System](https://detectron2.readthedocs.io/en/latest/tutorials/lazyconfigs.html) for more flexible syntax and cleaner config files.
   - Light-weight [training engine](./tools/train_net.py) modified from detectron2 [lazyconfig_train_net.py](https://github.com/facebookresearch/detectron2/blob/main/tools/lazyconfig_train_net.py)

-Apart from detrex, we also released a repo [Awesome Detection Transformer](https://github.com/IDEA-Research/awesome-detection-transformer) to present papers about transformer for detection and segmentation.
+Apart from detrex, we also released a repo [Awesome Detection Transformer](https://github.com/IDEA-Research/awesome-detection-transformer) to present papers about Transformer for detection and segmentation.

 </details>

+## Fun Facts
+The repo name detrex has several interpretations:
+- detr-ex: We take our hats off to DETR and regard this repo as an extension of Transformer-based detection algorithms.

+- det-rex: rex literally means ‘king’ in Latin.
+We hope this repo can help advance the state of the art on object detection by providing the best Transformer-based detection algorithms from the research community.

+- de-t.rex: de means 'the' in Gemany.
+T.rex means 'king of the tyrant lizards' and connects to our research work 'DINO', which is short for Dinosaur.

 ## Installation